 Table 13 lists the current capacities of each water system function.
 It also presents an estimate of the total capacity in the existing system and the unused capacity in the existing system that is available for growth.
-The assumption in this table is that one SFE requires 400 gallons of water per day for source of supply, treatment and storage on an average day basis and 540 gallons of water per day for pumping, transmission and distribution.
+The assumption in this table is that one SFE requires 400 gallons of water per day for source of supply, treatment, storage pumping, transmission and distribution.
 Building capacities are based off of total square footage.
 Capacity in SFEs includes assumptions of peaking factors provided by the Engineering Manager and Public Works Design Guidelines.
-Peak day requirements are 2.2 times the average requirements of 400 gpd.
-Peak hour requirements are 5.5 times the average of 540 gpd.
-Used capacity is calculated by taking the actual max day for supply, treatment and storage and peak hour for pumping, transmission and distribution and calculating the used SFEs using the same peaking factors.
+Peak day requirements are 2.2 times the average requirements of 400 gpd for source of supply, treatment and storage.
+Peak hour requirements are 5.5 times the average requirements of 400 gpd and are applied to pumping, transmission and distribution functions.
+Used capacity is calculated by taking the capacities existing SFEs in the system as of December 2020 and assuming 400 gpd times a peaking factor of 2.2 for each SFE.
+The assumed SFEs are applied to supply, treatment, pumping, transmission and distribution and storage.
+Used capacity for buildings and improvements are based on square feet of space per SFE.
 Unused capacity is the projected total available capacity minus the used capacity.

-Table 13 Water Fund System Component Capacities Function Capacities Unit Projected SFEs Available Used Capacity (SFEs) Unused Capacity (SFES) Remaining Capacity Source of Supply 20.58 MGD 23,386 17,586 5,801 24.8% Treatment 21.61 MGD 24,557 17,586 6,971 28.4% Pumping 45.86 MGD 20,845 17,586 3,260 15.6% Transmission/Distribution 80.27 MGD 36,486 17,586 18,901 51.8% Storage 34.41 MG 39,102 17,586 21,517 55.0% Buildings/Improvements 48,218 SQ FT 37,436 26,567 10,869 29.0%
+Table 13 Water Fund System Component Capacities Function Capacities Unit Projected SFEs Available Used Capacity (SFEs) Unused Capacity (SFES) Remaining Capacity Source of Supply 20.58 MGD 23,386 18,141 5,245 22.4% Treatment 21.61 MGD 24,557 18,141 6,416 26.1% Pumping 45.86 MGD 20,845 18,141 2,704 13.0% Transmission/Distribution 80.27 MGD 36,486 18,141 18,345 50.3% Storage 34.41 MG 39,102 18,141 20,961 53.6% Buildings/Improvements 48,218 Sq.
+Ft.
+37,436 26,567 10,869 29.0%